abdollahkhan/infinite-pokeapi/README.md

 This project was bootstrapped with [Vite](https://vitejs.dev/), a build tool and development server for lightning-fast development and optimized production builds.

 For more information about Vite and its features, visit the [official documentation](https://vitejs.dev/guide/).

+## Completed Functionalities

+- Build custom hook for infinite scrolling
+- Used redux-toolkit as a state management tool.
+- Used RTK query for cahching purposes
+- Wrote some unit tests to test the custom hook

+## Points for improvements

+- Add more tests, both unit and integrartion tests
+- Introduce routing system
+- Dockerize the application
+- Use sass for styling
+- UI can be improved alot in terms for better user experience